-All of the new monitoring data collected within 2009 shows that there is no need to proceed to a detailed assessment for any of the prescribed pollutants.
+All of the new monitoring data collected within 2010 shows that there is no need to proceed to a detailed assessment for any of the prescribed pollutants.

 Monitoring of Benzene has been carried out using diffusion tubes for several years.
-Levels have been consistently low and well beneath the 2010 objective.
-In addition the petrol stations that 3 of the sites are next to have now fitted Stage II recovery systems on their forecourts which can only lead to a further reduction of Benzene levels in the surrounding environment.
-As a result it has been decided to stop monitoring Benzene at the present time.
+Levels have been consistently low and as detailed in the 2010 Progress Report it was decided to stop monitoring Benzene at the present time.
 If future new sites are identified that warrant monitoring this would be considered.